ranganathanlab/bmDCA/README.md

   pre-processing step;
 - *OutputFolder*: this is the folder where all outputs will be saved.

-Inside the script `bmDCA_v2.1.sh` there are hyperparameters that can be set, modifying the learning, such as values of regularization or number of iterations.
+Inside the script `bmDCA_run.sh` there are hyperparameters that can be set, modifying the learning, such as values of regularization or number of iterations.
 Inferred parameters are present in the `OutputFolder`, in files `parameters_learnt_%d.txt` No stopping procedure has been implemented to stop